-This Pumpkin Thai Curry is creamy and luscious thanks to the creamy pumpkin in the sauce!
+This Pumpkin Chicken Thai Curry is creamy and luscious thanks to the creamy pumpkin in the sauce!
 Try serving this dish with freshly steamed rice and a side of Sautéed Garlic Spinach for extra veggies.

 When I was thinking of something pumpkin to make this year, I decided to do something savory for a change.
 There’s just something about pumpkin that always makes me think of desserts.
 However, pumpkin really lends itself well to so many things outside just desserts!